REAP-Canada Funding

 REAP-Canada receives financial support from a variety of public and private entities.
-We would like to extend our gratitude to the following agencies who support us in our programming:
+We would like to extend our gratitude to the following agencies that support us in our programming:

 Canadian Farm Business Management Council (CFBMC)